bogdan8/profile/README.md

 # Profile

-*This project is designed to tell about me*
+*This project is designed to tell about me!*